-You look admiringly at your fur baby after a long morning walk, and they are conked out on the floor: tongue out, legs twitching, a slight snore escapes their snout.
+You look admiringly at your fur baby after a long morning walk, and they are conked out on the floor: tongue out, legs twitching, a slight snore escaping their snout.
 A few hours pass and it’s lunchtime.
 Besides a lap around the house, your puppy is still sleeping.
-You wake them for another walk, and after, they curl up in bed again, leading you, we’re sure, to ask the question, how much do dogs sleep?
+You wake them for another walk, and after, they curl up in bed again, leading you, we’re sure, to ask the question: How much do dogs sleep?

 How many hours a day do dogs sleep?

 So, how many hours a day do dogs sleep, and why so doggone much?
 On average, dogs sleep anywhere from ten to 12 hours a day, says Dr. Rachel Barrack, DVM.
-And, there are factors to consider when thinking about just how long they’re on the snooze cruise.
-Just as intriguing of a question: why dogs “run” in their sleep, too.
+And there are factors to consider when thinking about just how long they’re on the snooze cruise—their age, for instance.

 How does age affect how much dogs sleep?